Nuclear power in China: 1964 – 2012

 After the explosive progress in the 1950s, Chinese nuclear development slowed down, possibly because of the Cultural Revolution, so only one nuclear test took place in 1970.

 On 8 February 1970, China issued its first nuclear power plan, and the 728 Institute (now known as Shanghai Nuclear Engineering Research and Design Institute) was established.

 Qinshan Nuclear Power Plant, constructed in 1984, was the first independently designed and built nuclear power plant.
 It was successfully connected to the grid on 15 December 1991.
 The reactor is of type CNP-300.

+After the 1986 Chernobyl disaster, Beijing emphasized that it would not change its nuclear development policy, but would still explore a national emergency management strategy.

+One year after Chernobyl, China began construction on the Daya Bay nuclear plant, located between Shenzhen and Hong Kong.
+Over 72% of Hong Kong residents surveyed opposed the plant, and more than one million residents signed a petition against the project.
+Despite this public protest, Beijing pushed forward with construction, with then-Minister of Nuclear Industry Jiang Xinxiong saying, "The government has not changed and will not change its decision to build a nuclear plant at Daya Bay," at a press conference in 1986.

+In 1991, China created the National Nuclear Accident Emergency Committee to plan and coordinate nationwide nuclear accident emergency preparations and rescue operations.

-Along with Chinese economic reform, China continued to demand expansion of its electricity sector.
+Along with the reform and opening up, China continued to demand expansion of its electricity sector.
 As part of China's tenth Five-Year Plan (2001–2005), a key component of energy policy was to "guarantee energy security, optimize energy mix, improve energy efficiency, protect the ecological environment.”
 By 2002, China had two operational nuclear power plants.

 In 2007, the Hu Jintao administration set the goal of doubling the amount of nuclear energy in China's total installed capacity, which resulted in the major growth of business opportunities in China's nuclear power sector.

+Immediately after the 2011 Fukushima nuclear accident, Beijing froze all reactor approvals pending a safety review.
+By late 2012, the Chinese State Council approved the Nuclear Power Safety Plan and the Mid- and Long-Term Nuclear Development Plan, resuming reactor deployment as long as new projects met stricter Generation III safety standards.

 In 2012, Hu emphasized "the irreplaceable role of nuclear energy in ensuring energy security and climate change".